hideyukiinada/pos/README.md

 # Part of speech tagging using LSTM

 This repo contains example code for tagging a sentence using LSTM.
-First, you train a model using Brown Corpus[https://en.wikipedia.org/wiki/Brown_Corpus].
+First, you train a model using [Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus).
 Once the model is trained, you can enter an English sentence to predict the tag for each word.
 If the word is not recognized, a special tag <UNK> (meaning unknown) is output.